 Beryllium-10 http://www.onafarawayday.com/Radiogenic/Ch14/Ch14-3.htm

 In the previous chapter we've discussed isotopes to measure temperature and, strictly spoken, these are also proxies (L:procurare= to cure, to deal with. proxy= substitute, delegate, representative) even though they are methods rather than substitutes.
-Here we'll look at various ways scientists have tried to measure past temperatures.
+Here we'll look at various other ways scientists have tried to measure past temperatures.